PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 ## Lists:

-Ordered lists (such as a set of steps to perform in a particular order) should always be numbered, whereas lists that merely enumerate a set of options or items should be bulletted.
+Ordered lists (such as a set of steps to perform in a particular order) should always be numbered, whereas lists that merely enumerate a set of options or items should be bulleted.
-While numbers should be used when for an ordered list, such as instructions, using numbers for a regular list or a list that does not specifically attach each line to a specific number. these should be prefaced with either the important content, or major portion of a sub header headers depending on location and importance of list.

 Markdown for creating an unordered list: